 Q: Tell us about your studio setup.

-A: I work in Logic Pro X using a Focusrite Scarlett 6i6 audio interface and PreSonus E3.5 speakers.
+A: I work in Logic Pro X using a mix of EastWest, Kontakt and Waves plugins.
 My guitars include a Takamine G Series acoustic and a James Tyler Variax modelling guitar.
 In addition to live instruments I specialise in virtual orchestral instruments and choirs utilising the EastWest Composer Cloud suite.
 My pride and joy is my Kala U-Bass which has featured on innumerable recordings and has a distinctive warm sound, somewhere between a double bass and an electric bass.

 Q: Describe the most common type of work you do for your clients.

 A: Most of my work is song production, i.e. taking a rough idea or demo and developing it into a fully-fledged production ready for release and distribution.
-I work in a huge range of genres, specialising in pop, rock, gospel and country/Americana.
+I work in a huge range of genres, but I specialise in rock, gospel and blues.

 Q: Can you share one music production tip?